kubeedge/community/sig-robotics/proposal/Definition of cloud robot CRD and Operator/Definition of cloud robot CRD and Operator.md

 The scope of this project includes

 - Providing a set of CRDs and an Operators for managing cloud robotics based on KubeEdge architecture
   - CRDs to define robot properties and states
-  - CRDs to extend teh robot API, through which we can control the robot
+  - CRDs to extend the robot API, through which we can control the robot
   - A series of operators to realize the automatic control of the robot
 - This project is to design the robot CRD based on the [interface definition of industrial mobile robots](https://www.ttbz.org.cn/Pdfs/Index/?ftype=st&pms=79882) proposed by the Mobile Robot Industry Alliance